Educational Offerings

 Cultivating the Calendar Series

-Jewish Regenerative Agriculture Series
+Foundations of Jewish Agriculture

-Field Days at Soil & Soul
+Field Days at Soil and soul

 Ready to dig in?